purogamer/Fluent-for-Steam/README.md

 ##### This is only a patch!
 The base skin is made by [DomDrapper](https://metroforsteam.com/), I only modified icons and some parameters!

-## Donation
-I would be grateful if you could leave me a donation in this link https://www.paypal.com/donate?hosted_button_id=5TP6CVT7XMV4J.
-Since in my country we are in a pandemic and the situation is very difficult, since I am unemployed and I am living off my mother and the only way I can help her is a scholarship of 15 dollars a month.
-Thank you.

 # a sneak peek of future update! multiple arrangements and some surprises.
 ![image](https://user-images.githubusercontent.com/87723899/128289074-d2008b16-a608-4308-9882-0f88bec246db.png)